‘All companion animals are vulnerable to suffering caused by human ignorance and indifference.

 Our goals are:

-- Rehabilitate, re-train and re-home relinquished and rescued parrots
+- Rehabilitate, re-train and re-home relinquished parrots

 - Provide support and continual learning opportunities for prospective, new, and long-time parrot owners.